BROADLEAF WEED CONTROL

 Common Broadleaf Weeds found in NJ lawns….

 Dandelion is a winter perennial.
 The dandelion has a thick fleshy taproot which often branches.
 New plants come from the root and root segments.
 Leaves form in a rosette, are deeply lobed, with the lobes pointing toward the base.
 Both the leaves and flower stems contain a white milky fluid.
 The flowers are yellow and are individual stems.
 The seeds are brown with the tip containing white hairs.
 The yellow flower will turn to a white globular puffball.
 The seeds are disseminated by wind and regular mowing.
 Dandelions spread by both seed and stems from the root.
-Dandelion is found throughout the United States.

 Common Chickweed is a shallow fibrous rooted winter annual which usually grows in moist shaded areas.
 The leaves are small, smooth, pointed at the tip and elliptic in shape.
 They are opposite on branching creeping stems, which root at the nodes.
 Chickweed adapts well to different mowing heights.
 The flowers of common chickweed are white, small star like with five notched petals.
 It is spread by seed.